Skip to content

 Before updating, record the current deployment version and data directory information.

-• Current Deployment Version Location: APP_VERSION in backend/consts/const.py
+• Current Deployment Version Location: root VERSION

 Code downloaded via git